rafald/conan_with_cmake_CI/README.md

 1. do not try to use a plain _Boost_ in

        TARGET_LINK_LIBRARIES ( ${PROJECT_NAME} Boost )
-   it does not work, the following code
+   it does not work, the following code is correct

        TARGET_LINK_LIBRARIES ( ${PROJECT_NAME} CONAN_PKG::boost )